 Following this free consultation, we may ask you to see a local doctor or a forensics professional to give their opinion on the injuries that you have sustained.
 They will give us a better idea of any long-term consequences which may occur.

 Following this, we begin the claims procedure.
 We will keep you updated and continue to support you all the way through until you receive your payout.
 The sooner you seek professional advice if you plan to make a claim, the better.
+To find out more about how much compensation for rape victims might be paid, please get in touch.

 Accident claims are highly experienced in the field of rape compensation claims.
-We have a specialised team who understands the trauma that you are feeling and are there to offer you the support that you need in pursuing rape victim compensation.
+We have a specialised team that understands the trauma that you are feeling and are there to offer you the support that you need in pursuing rape victim compensation.
 We know that you want the process to be as quick and easy as possible.

 We guarantee that we will respect your need for privacy and will safeguard your information.
 We will offer you confidentiality.
 We offer both male and female experts, and you’re free to choose who you speak to.
 Although all of our team are highly professional we know that you may have a preference.
-We offer ‘no win no fee’ assistance too.
+We offer ‘No Win No Fee’ assistance too.

 We have a high level of customer satisfaction, and we’re keen to help you on your quest to claim what you’re entitled to.
+Speak to us about how much compensation for rape victims is attainable.

 For the best team of professionals to help with rape compensation claims, you only need to know one number.
 We promise to help you settle your claim as quickly and painlessly as possible.
-Call us on 0800 073 8801 for a free no obligation chat.
+Call us on 0800 073 8801 for a free no-obligation chat.
 You can also contact us using the web chat facility or contact form on the website.
 We’re ready and waiting to hear from you.

 Rape compensation claims- FAQs